TimMangan/App-Info/docs/Windows/Ensoft/Shaft/InstallConfigure.md

-# Installation and Configuration Notes for BeeKeeper Studio
+# Installation and Configuration Notes for Ensoft Shaft

 By default the app will install into the user programs folder by default.